-You can include in medical expenses the amounts you pay for breast reconstruction surgery following a mastectomy for cancer.
+You can include in medical expenses the amounts you pay for breast reconstruction surgery, as well as breast prosthesis, following a mastectomy for cancer.
+See Cosmetic Surgery, later.

 Capital Expenses

 You can include in medical expenses amounts you pay for special equipment installed in a home, or for improvements, if their main purpose is medical care for you, your spouse, or your dependent.
 The cost of permanent improvements that increase the value of your property may be partly included as a medical expense.
 The cost of the improvement is reduced by the increase in the value of your property.
 The difference is a medical expense.
 If the value of your property is not increased by the improvement, the entire cost is included as a medical expense.